gufranco/tokyo-night-revamped-tmux/docs/MIGRATION.md

 # Migration Guide

-This guide helps you migrate between major versions of Tokyo Night Revamped Tmux.
+This guide helps you migrate between major versions of yoru.

 ## 📋 Table of Contents